hjespers/teslams/README.md

 .
 Once node is installed, use the included 'npm' utility to download and install the teslams tools and all it's dependent modules

 	npm install -g teslams

+or if you are not logged in as the root (administrator) use:

+	sudo npm install -g teslams

 #chargebar.js - monitor your car from your desktop